getbraincloud/braincloud-docs/docs/api/2_capi/roomserver/syslaunchserver.md

 Parameter | Description
 --------- | -----------
-serverName | The type of server to launch as defined in App > Design > Servers > My Servers . scriptName | The cloud code script name to invoke for all hosted server launch events. scriptData | Optional JSON object that will be sent as input to the associated cloud code script. regionId | Optional region id to target for the hosted server launch.
+serverName | The type of server to launch as defined in App > Design > Servers > My Servers . scriptName | The name of the cloud code script to invoke for all hosted server launch events.
+Should be the whole path to the script. scriptData | Optional JSON object that will be sent as input to the associated cloud code script. regionId | Optional region id to target for the hosted server launch.